 Many people find ranking lists helpful to understand a company.
-Sometimes it is because of what or how the list is ranking companies or sometimes just because of the information included.
+Sometimes, it is because of what or how the list is ranking companies, other times it is just because of the information included.

 Some of the most helpful ranking lists can be found in trade publications because they publish lists of "the top" or "the best" that are most appropriate for their readers.
 These lists can be helpful for understanding the overall landscape of the industry as well as identifying competitors.
 Often these lists present information and data that can't be found elsewhere because they know their readers' needs and what their readers expect.